budparr/jekyll-base/readme.md

 Layouts, includes and assets are located in the `_app` folder.
 The `assets` folder is built entirely from the build process, so don't add anything directly to it.
 Note some of the scripts copied over are particular to my use, and/or for future use here.

 ### Roadmap
+- improve the uglify scripts in package.json, which currently reflect too many options are messy.
 - clean up design (it's a bit thrown together)
 - add basic search functionality via lunr.js
 - add page-styling unit tests (ala WP theme unit tests)